pathakmukul/somethin/README.md

 All API keys are stored in `.env` and never committed to the repository.
 The app uses iOS Keychain for secure storage on device.

+## License

+Copyright © 2024 Mukul Pathak.
+All Rights Reserved.

+This software is proprietary and confidential.
+No part of this software may be used, copied, modified, or distributed without explicit written permission from the copyright holder.

 ---

 Built for YC Hacks.
 Demonstrates practical integration of Dedalus MCP runner for real-world voice assistant applications.